mickymacirl/CI-P2-Quiz-RS/README.md

 ### Header

-- The header of the website is responsive on all devices, which remaining at the top of the page consistantly.
+- The header of the website is responsive on all devices, which remains at the top of the page consistantly.

 ![Header Readme](./assets/readme/headerrm.jpg)